Weather Warnings - Flood Warning - Barwon River

 by the Bureau of Meteorology, Victorian Regional Office

 Flooding has eased throughout the Barwon River catchment.

 Lower Barwon River:

-Minor flooding has eased along the Lower Barwon River.
+No further flooding is expected in the Lower Barwon River.

-The Barwon River at Geelong is currently at 2.29 metres (below the minor flood
+The Barwon River at Geelong peaked at 2.05 metres (minor flood level 2.30

 Flood Safety Advice:

 - Never walk, ride or drive through floodwater,

 - Never allow children to play in floodwater,

 - Stay away from waterways and stormwater drains during and after heavy rain,